trusttoken/contracts-pre22/docs/truefi/TrueFiPool.md

 Lending pool which uses curve.fi to store idle funds Earn high interest rates on currency deposits through uncollateralized loans Funds deposited in this pool are not fully liquid.
-Luqidity Exiting the pool has 2 options:
-- withdraw a basket of LoanTokens backing the pool
-- take an exit penallty depending on pool liquidity After exiting, an account will need to wait for LoanTokens to expire and burn them It is recommended to perform a zap or swap tokens on Uniswap for increased liquidity Funds are managed through an external function to save gas on deposits
+Liquidity Exiting incurs an exit penalty depending on pool liquidity After exiting, an account will need to wait for LoanTokens to expire and burn them It is recommended to perform a zap or swap tokens on Uniswap for increased liquidity Funds are managed through an external function to save gas on deposits